Andrew-S-Rosen/cbe504/main.typ

 == Stochastic Reactions <stochastic-reactions>

+_Note:_ This topic was not covered in class and is solely for the interested reader.

 === The Gillepsie Algorithm

 In the previous subsection, we took a deterministic approach to describing the behavior of reaction events.